Skip to main content

 Unidentified place names

-Appendix D: Presentations in Canterbury diocese, the deaneries of immediate jurisdiction, Calais and Boulogne which are missing from Thomas Cranmer’s register; with a list of possible sede vacante presentations which are also unregistered
+Appendix D: Presentations in Canterbury diocese, the deaneries of immediate jurisdiction, Calais and Boulogne which are missing from Thomas Cranmer’s register; with a list of possible sede vacante presentations that are also unregistered

 Appendix E: The archbishop and archiepiscopal officers